User: Royal Boskalis Westminster, Netherlands

-Royal Boskalis Westminster is a more then 100 year old company from the Netherlands.
-Boskalis is a leading global service provider for maritime infrastructure, they own more than 1100 vessels for this purpose.
+Royal Boskalis Westminster is a leading global service provider for maritime infrastructure with 100 years of experience.
+They own more than 1100 vessels for this purpose.
 The MV „Waterway“ is a so called trailing suction hopper dredger.

 On these ships from Boskalis, Merus Rings had been successful in many applications for the past years.
 As the results were always good and reliable Boskalis decided to install them at the main sea water inlet.

 Most ships use sea water aboard.
 Typical applications are cooling of the engines, production of fresh water or industrial water in pressurized water systems (hydrofoor) providing showers with water.
 The sea water is sucked into the ship through the sea chest which is located beneath the water surface.
 This also brings sea organisms like barnacles into the sea water system.
 Filters prevent most of these from entering the ship.
 Often the larvae pass the filter and then barnacles and mussels grow there until the pipe is blocked.

 If the ship sails along the cost or in the harbor the problem is even worse as the water is warm and the conditions for the growth of organisms are ideal.
 The result is so called biofouling.
 Under these conditions the pipes need to be cleaned at least once a year.
 This can only be done from the outside with specially educated divers or in a dry dock.

 As the sea water inlet is in many ways the lifeline of the ship it needs to be kept clear at any time.

 Merus on the main seawater inlet